mlms13/panel-slider/README.md

 Example
 -------

 I have no idea what the requirements are for setting this thing up, but hopefully examples will be helpful.
 Check out the demo files in this repository for help getting started.
+There's also [an example on CodePen](http://codepen.io/mlms13/pen/kIvab).

 License
 -------